A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

   - [Sherriff Belor Hemlock](https://2e.aonprd.com/NPCs.aspx?ID=936) - If required use the Watch Officer from the GMG.
   - 12x [Town Guard](https://2e.aonprd.com/NPCs.aspx?ID=933) - of which 3-4 are typically on duty at any one time with one on patrol.
 If required use the Guard from the GMG.
   - 60x Militia - combat trained weekly and can be activated at a few hours notice.
 If required use the Guard from the GMG.
-  - [Father Abstalar Zantus - cleric of Desna] - Cleric 4
+  - [Father Abstalar Zantus - cleric of Desna] - Cleric 4.
+If required use a Pathfinder Society pregenerated cleric.
   - 4x [Cathedral Acolytes](https://2e.aonprd.com/NPCs.aspx?ID=893) using the Acolyte from the GMG.
-  - [Ameiko Kaijutsu - tavern owner] Bard 4
+  - [Ameiko Kaijutsu - tavern owner] Bard 4.
-  - [Ilsoari Gandethus - Headmaster] Wizard 4
+  - [Ilsoari Gandethus - Headmaster] Wizard 4.
+If required use a Pathfinder Society pregenerated wizard.
-  - [Daviren Hosk - stable owner] Ranger 4
+  - [Daviren Hosk - stable owner] Ranger 4.
   - [Shelelu Andosana - Elven Ranger] Ranger 5
   - [Brodert Quink - Sage] - Has the skill Thassilon Lore.
 Speaks Thassilonian and several other languages.
   - townsfolk using the downtrodden, laborers, tradespeople, performers, publicans, foresters or other appropriate low level [NPCs](https://2e.aonprd.com/NPCs.aspx) from the GMG